Y45HV1N/contrastanalysis/README.md

 Contrast Analysis with Equivalence Testing for Residual Contrasts.

 Implements contrast analysis integrated with Campbell (2024) TOST equivalence testing.

-Uses the Intersection-Union Test (IUT; Berger, 1982) principle.
+Feel free to use, but be aware that this has not been validated nor peer-reviewed.
+It has, however, gone through rigorous rounds of stress testing (documentation on those will be uploaded soon also).

+More details about the rationale will be updated as soon as I have some time.

+All feedback are welcome (Yashvin.Seetahul@uibk.ac.at).

 ## Installation